qunicorn/qunicorn-core/docs/architecture_documentation/architectural_decision_records/0003-restructuring-of-project.md

 * JobResponseDto: DTO used to respond via API

 #### Flask/poetry methods defined:
-* flask create-and-load-db: Drops the current db, creates a new one, and loads example data
+* flask recreate-and-load-db: Drops the current db, creates a new one, and loads example data
 * poetry run invoke check-linting: Checks flake8 and black linting/formatting.